-The Group's ESG performance is assessed annually by five international extra-financial rating players recognised for their expertise in their field:
+The Group's ESG performance is assessed annually by five international extra-financial rating players recognised for their expertise in their field since 2011.
+In 2024, JCDecaux was included in the A list for the second year in a row, being part of a minority of companies achieving "Leadership" level in the Web Services & Marketing category.